 Get familiar with the keyboard shortcut used to hide the dock: ⌘⌥D.

-Those were just five ways that you can get more out of the dock in OS X. As you might have imagined, that’s just the tip of the iceberg.
+Those were just five ways that you can get more out of the dock in macOS.
+As you might have imagined, that’s just the tip of the iceberg.
 In the meantime, feel free to share your usage tips and opinions in the comment section below.
 I’m interested to see what you think about some of the suggestions I stated above.